Cost anomalies

 An ongoing anomaly is regarded as an Active

 anomaly.
-The detection system keeps monitoring active anomalies, constantly updating the system with latest available cost data.
+The detection system keeps monitoring active anomalies, constantly updating the system with the latest available cost data.

 An anomaly becomes Inactive